macbem/TicTacToe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-A simple Tic Tac Toe app with a time-travel feature.
+A simple Tic Tac Toe app.

 Run it with npm install && npm start on localhost:3000.